ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 If there is an application or service that is not currently approved, but which you would like to use, you can request a security review.

-Begin the request by filling in [this form](https://docs.google.com/forms/d/e/1FAIpQLSeEEBDS1HBF7meUk3SjgkqxbXBQlKAiBAezJIbKHnEjfNjBTg/viewform?gxids=7628), as best you can.
+Begin the request by filling in the [Request a Security Review of a third-party service](https://docs.google.com/forms/d/e/1FAIpQLSeEEBDS1HBF7meUk3SjgkqxbXBQlKAiBAezJIbKHnEjfNjBTg/viewform?gxids=7628) form, as best you can.
 The more information you provide, the better.
 But don't worry if you have to leave some bits of the form blank.

 When you submit the form, it is passed to the security team.
 The app is reviewed, to check things like how safe it is to use, and whether there are any Data Privacy implications.
 The security team will respond to you with an answer as quickly as possible.

-**Note:** You should submit the request, and wait for a formal 'approval' response, *before* you install or use the app on MoJ equipment or information.
+**Note:** You should submit the request, and wait for a formal “approval” response, *before* you install or use the app on MoJ equipment or information.

 If you have any questions about the process, contact the security team: [security@justice.gov.uk](mailto:security@justice.gov.uk).